Singing lessons near me in Lincoln, NE

 Learners from Haymarket, Near South area

-Sophia taught about 19 hours ago
+Sophia taught 25 days ago

 The tutor and student explored fundamental singing techniques, including breath support, vocal registers, and pitch accuracy.
 They engaged in vocal warm-up and flexibility exercises, with a plan to apply learned techniques to specific songs in future sessions.